Sameer-Shaik-20024/Regression-Based-MPPT-Controller-for-Photo-Voltaic-Systems/README.md

-# Regression Based MPPT Controller for Photo-Voltaic Systems
+# Regression Based MPPT Controller for Photo-Voltaic (PV) Systems

-This research project focused on developing and evaluating an intelligent Maximum Power Point Tracking (MPPT) controller for solar PV systems using **Multi-Linear Regression (MLR)**.
+This research project focused on developing and evaluating an Regression Based Maximum Power Point Tracking (MPPT) Controller for Solar PV Systems using **Multi-Linear Regression (MLR)**.
 The aim was to optimize the efficiency of a DC-DC boost converter under varying irradiance and temperature conditions.